moj-analytical-services/D3_presentation/README.md

 .attr("cy", 50)
 .style("fill", "red");
 ```
 Like we added the svg to the body we now add a circle to the SVG drawing element.
 We set it's radius (r), centre x location (cx) and centre y position (cy) are all set to 50 (pixels) using the .attr() function.
 We then also set the colour of the circle to red using the .style() function.
-Our HTML will now have a little circle in the top right hand corner:
+Our HTML will now have a little circle in the top right hand corner.

 The result:
 ![alt text](images/example1.png "Example 1 results")